Hello, and Welcome to My Blog!

 Specifically, since my mother is Japanese, we would visit Japan every year or two.
 Some of my greatest childhood memories stemmed from those trips.

-Additionally, being from Vancouver, many of my friends and classmates were second-generation Canadians, with family in China, India, Serbia, etc. Hearing about their trips and travels ignited an early wanderlust inside of me; one that only grew with time.
+Additionally, being from Vancouver, many of my friends and classmates were also second-generation Canadians, with family in China, India, Serbia, etc. Hearing about their trips and travels ignited an early wanderlust inside of me, which only grew with time.

-I was therefore ecstatic when I got to go to a few additional destinations with my family: Hawaii, Mexico, and Las Vegas.
+I was therefore ecstatic when I got to go to a few additional destinations with my family, including Hawaii, Mexico, and Las Vegas.
 Some highlights from those trips include hiking up a volcano in Maui, visiting Chichén Itzá in Mexico, and exploring Zion National Park.

-Throughout my adolescence, I’ve consistently prioritized traveling over most other things.
-I had various part-time jobs, and rather than spending my money on clothes or other things, I saved up for trips I hadn’t even planned yet.
+Throughout my adolescence, I consistently prioritized traveling over pretty much everything else.
+I had various part-time jobs, and all that money went into saving for trips I hadn’t even planned yet.

-Flash forward to 2017; I took my first solo trip.
-What was initially a short 2-week trip to France and Spain (and my small trial run of solo travel) quickly turned to 5 weeks… et je ne regrette rien.
+Then, in the summer of 2017, I embarked on my first solo trip.
+What was initially going to be a short 2-week vacation to France and Spain quickly turned to 5 weeks… and it was incredible.
 It was my first encounter with Europe, with stops in France, Spain, Portugal, Germany, and Switzerland.
-And, obviously, it was incredible.

-However, the following year, I took classes throughout the entire summer.
-It was unbearable.
-Not only because I had no mental break from class, but I felt stifled and confined.
+The following year, I took classes throughout the entire summer, and it was unbearable.
+Not only because I had no mental break from academia, but I felt stifled and confined.
 I knew I had to travel again the following year.